wurmlab/Bter_neonicotinoid_exposure_experiment/README.md

 Colgan, T.J., Fletcher, I.K., Arce, A.N., Gill, R.J., Ramos Rodrigues, A., Stolle, E., Chittka, L. and Wurm, Y.
 Caste- and pesticide-specific effects of neonicotinoid pesticide exposure on gene expression in bumblebees.

+Reuse of scripts will require:
+1) Citation of the associated publication.
+2) Publication of reused scripts on an open-access platform, such as Github.

 Current workflow consists of:
 1. Pseudoalignment and transcript quantification using kallisto.
 2. Splice-aware alignment using HISAT2.